MIT-PSFC/disruption-py/docs/api/requests/set_times_request_reference.md

 disruption_py/settings/set_times_request.py:set_times_request_dict
 --8<--
 ```
+- A python list, numpy array, or pandas series (with the timebase as the values) that should be used as the times for the timebase.
+See [`ListSetTimesRequest`][disruption_py.settings.set_times_request.ListSetTimesRequest] for more details.
 - A dictionary mapping tokamak type strings to the desired `SetTimesRequest` for that tokamak.
 E.g. `{'cmod': 'efit'}`.
 	--8<-- "disruption_py/utils/mappings/tokamak.py:allowed_tokamak_types_snippet"